 Even though the signs in the area were in Swedish, I was able to make out (based on my limited Norwegian) that the rough parts of the trail were planned to be repaired around September 2019 (I was there in July 2019).

 I think there were SEK figures mentioned on the sign so I presume that they were soliciting donations or crowd sourcing to raise the necessary funds to complete the trail repairs.

 In any case, perhaps by the time you read this, the trail conditions (especially in the last kilometer) will have been improved to the point that perhaps the excursion might take even less time than it took me.

-Fettjeåfallet was in the municipality of Berg.
-The municipality belonged to the county of Jämtland.
+Fettjeåfallet was in the municipality of Berg near Klövsjö in the county of Jämtland, Sweden.
 For information or inquiries about the area as well as current conditions, you may want to try the local municipality website.